Root Canal versus Extraction

 A root canal treatment usually requires one or two office visits.
 Simple or minor root canal cases usually take about 30 to 60 minutes of treatment, while a more complex cases can take longer– around 90 to 120 minutes.

 That depends on what sort of insurance coverage you have.
 After a consultation, we can provide you with an estimate to send to your provider.
 We strongly encourage you to make a root canal a high priority.
 Please speak to us if you feel any hesitation.

-You typically need a dental crown after a root canal on your back grinding teeth, molars and premolars.
-Front teeth, canines, and incisors may not require a dental crown.
+You typically need a dental crown after a root canal on your back grinding teeth, molars, and premolars.
+Front teeth, canines, and incisors may only require a filling over the access hole.